 Conclusions & Final Thoughts:

 Dr. No has lost none of its original appeal.
-It’s great pulpy entertainment that has stood the test of time.
-It’s really a thrilling and fun movie — the first adventure is still one of the best.
+It’s great pulpy entertainment that has stood the test of time — Dr. No is a thrilling and fun movie.
+While it is true that the first Bond adventure lacks the spectacular action-sequences and visuals of subsequent films, there is no denying that the first movie in the long franchise still packs a punch.
+Highly recommended!
 Color, 110 minutes, Rated PG.

 James Bond will return